Tuition

 Un4milia – Paul Hull (guitar).

-Varispeed – Paul McCarthey (bass).
+Varispeed – Paul McCarthey (bass) and Dave Corten (guitar).

 Warehouse - Mike Reeves (guitar).